KodoPengin/GameIndustry-hosts-Template/README.md

 Safety does not automatically mean safety in the way we as end users imagine it.
 Especially since manufacturers and publisher who promise us security often work to their own advantage.

-# Bugs, Mistakes, questions:
-Even me is not perfect and there may be wrong entries or spelling mistakes.
-If so, do not hesitate to contact me ASAP - Please open a ticket, contact me in Steam or about my website<br>

 # Installation for Windows and other systems:
 Windows: %SystemRoot%\System32\drivers\etc\hosts<br>
 Linux: /etc/hosts<br>